-The City of Greenville, through its CDBG Program provided financial assistance during the 2013-2014 Fiscal Year to Center for Family Violence Prevention, which provides emergency housing to battered women and young children.
-In addition, the Pitt County Homeless Shelter is currently undertaking a fundraising campaign.
+The City of Greenville, through its CDBG Program provided financial assistance during the 2015-2016 Program Year to the Center for Family Violence Prevention, which provides emergency housing to battered women and young children.
+In addition, the Community Crossroads Center has completed their fund raising campaign and started construction of a modern facility.